bitcoin-resources/bitcoin-resources.github.io/collections/_episodes/FWB68.md

 ---
 layout: page
-title: Francis Pouliot on Bitcoin Maximalism, Monetary Maximalism, Skin & Soul in the Game, and the Remnant
+title: Francis Pouliot on Maximalism and Soul in the Game
 podcast: FWB
 episode: 68
 hosts: Coinicarus